There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Bus services from Gothenburg in Sweden and Copenhagen in Denmark are almost hourly, with many daily departures.
 The service from Stockholm is also far more frequent than the train.
 Numerous operators offer inexpensive bus services between major cities in Norway, Denmark and Sweden.

-There are regular ferry routes to Norway from Denmark, Germany, Sweden and the Netherlands.
-In Denmark, the ferries go from Copenhagen, Frederikshavn and Hirtshals, from Kiel in Germany, from Strömstad in Sweden and from Eemshaven in the Netherlands.
-(Note: Change of port to Germany from mid-April onwards.
-Read more.)
+There are regular ferry routes to Norway from Denmark, Sweden and Germany.
+In Denmark, the ferries go from Copenhagen, Frederikshavn and Hirtshals, from Strömstad in Sweden and from Kiel in Germany.

 If you want to sail your own boat to Norway, there are guest marinas with facilities all along the coast.